Ayevu/Hello-World/README.md

 # Hello-World
-There is a first timenfor everything
+There is a first time for everything